dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

 The previous XAML introduces a few new concepts:

 - The `ContentPage.ToolbarItems` property contains a `ToolbarItem`.
 The buttons defined here usually display at the top of the app, along the page title.
 Depending on the device, though, it may be in a different position.
 When one of these buttons is pressed, the `Clicked` event is raised, just like a normal button.

+  The `ToolbarItem.IconImageSource` property sets the icon to display on the button.
+The icon can be any image resource defined by the project, however, in this example, a `FontImage` is used.
+A `FontImage` can use a single glyph from a font as an image.

 - The `CollectionView` control displays a collection of items, and in this case, is bound to the model's `Notes` property.
 The way each item is presented by the collection view is set through the  `CollectionView.ItemsLayout` and `CollectionView.ItemTemplate` properties.

   For each item in the collection, the `CollectionView.ItemTemplate` generates the declared XAML.
 The `BindingContext` of that XAML becomes the collection item itself, in this case, each individual note.
 The template for the note uses two labels, which are bound to the note's `Text` and `Date` properties.